 Classic Finger Waves in Half-Up Hairstyle

-This sleek hairstyle trend brings you back to the golden era of cinema.
+Consider a sleek hairstyle trend that brings you back to the golden era of cinema.
 A lot of gel with the guidance of a precise comb to make these gorgeous finger waves.

 Finger Waves for Short Hair

-Soft finger waves are so light that it matches a short cut like this pixie here.
+Soft finger waves are so light that it matches a short cut like the pixie here.
 Choppy layers are displayed with this type of combo.

 Quick Weave Finger Waves